 🎓 Bachelor of Arts – International Relations and Economics

-Our Parent Panelists are core members of the Empowered Team.
+Our Parent Advisors are core members of the Empowered Team.
 Their lived experiences raising children bring authenticity, wisdom, and relatability to everything we do.
 You’ll often find them sharing their stories, insights, and hard-earned lessons as part of our workshops and retreats.

 At Empowered, we believe in learning from each other—celebrating the wins, laughing at the cringeworthy parenting moments, and growing together as a community.
 Parenthood is a journey, and the best parents are lifelong learners.
 While the path may change, we have the power to adapt, evolve, and thrive—together.